Policies and Disclosures

 Statement on Admission

 Admission of an applicant to a graduate program does not constitute a commitment on the part of the University to accept the applicant as a candidate for a degree or to recommend the applicant for a credential or a degree.

 Detailed review and recommendation to admit is made by the department.
 However, only the official letter of admission from the Dean of the Graduate Division constitutes approval of admission to this graduate program at UCSB, not correspondence with a department or with an individual faculty member.
 The Graduate Division will notify you of the final admissions decision after receiving the recommendation from the department to which you are applying.

-Notice of Availability of Campus Security Reports
+Notice of Availability of the UCSB Annual Security Report

 Graduate Student Bill of Rights